amzn/style-dictionary/docs/formats.md

 * An object which gets passed to [Lodash's filter method](https://lodash.com/docs/4.17.14#filter).
 * A string that references the name of a registered filter, using the [`registerFilter`](api.md#registerfilter) method
-* A function if you are defining your configuration in Javascript rather than JSON.
-The filter function takes a token as the property and should return a boolean if the token should be included (true) or excluded (false).
+* A function that takes a token and returns a boolean if the token should be included (true) or excluded (false). **This is only available if you are defining your configuration in Javascript.**

 ```javascript
 {